jamesbayly/juno-validators-delegation/README.md

-# SubQuery Starter Project for Cosmos Networks
+# SubQuery Project to get Juno Validators and Delegators

-This is a starter project for Indexing Cosmos Networks.
-It includes a simple blockhandler and an event handler.
+This is a starter project for Indexing Juno,

-**You can find starter projects for different Cosmos zones within this repository under each branch, this includes**:

-- Juno (main)
-- CosmosHub
-- Fetch.ai
-- Stargaze
-- Osmosis
+It provides a list of all Juno validators and delegators, all delegations, and the total delegated for each entity.

+It does not yet handle:

+- cooldowns of delegation, it treats begin redelegate as a instantenous action
-- Cronos
+- the MsgCancelUnboundingDelegation

+The numbers are probably not quite exactly accurate, but it's a great example of how to build a SubQuery project

 # Getting Started